-An airbrush is a simple device that atomizes liquid through the flow of air.
-Paint atomization is the mechanism that produces the fine spray we all expect from an airbrush.
-In principle, a modern airbrush gives its user control over how paint is mixed and atomized into the airflow.
+An airbrush is a device that atomizes liquid through the flow of air.
+Paint atomization is what produces the fine spray.
+A modern airbrush gives its user control over how paint is mixed with air and atomized into a spray.

-- Pressurized air flows through the airbrush and creates a negative pressure vacuum that sucks paint from a reservoir, e.g., a bottle or attached paint cup
+- Pressurized air flows through the airbrush and creates a vacuum that sucks paint from a reservoir, e.g., a bottle or attached paint cup

-- The moving air creates turbulence in the nose cap (the front of the airbrush), i.e., this is an “internal mix” design
+- The air turbulence in the nose cap mixes in the paint

 You can find a lot of tutorials about how to use an airbrush for painting miniatures.
 An airbrush is a simple tool to use, but hard to master.
 For miniature painting, I learned how to use the airbrush by watching others with a lot more skill paint models of all kinds.
 Then, I went off and tried to do the same with my airbrush.
 I quickly learned how to basecoat paint, blend colors (on large surfaces), and prime models with my airbrush.
 The growth was fast and pleasantly surprising!